Mifrhmh-git/to-do-list/README.md

 ## Installation

-To get a local copy up and running, follow these steps:
+To get a local copy up and running, follow these steps :

 1. Clone the repository:
    ```bash